Sumukha1496/maskdata/README.md

 2. It will not work for the nested fields like ARRAY[*].FIELD1.FIELD2
 3. It will not mask all array elements if given ARRAY[*] or ARRAY[*].
 4. Will not mask null values.
-5. If ARRAY[*].FIELD is an object, then it will mask that entire object include key.
+5. If ARRAY[*].FIELD is an object, then it will mask that entire object including the key.

 const nestedObject = {
   level1: {